driessene/acoustic_camera/readme.md

 - show: Show the plot.
 This is a blocking methods.
 Call it at the end of your script.

 ## ThreeDimPlotter - Stage
 Plots a matrix on a heatmap.
-Same properties and methods as LinePlotter with the addition of z_extent. z_extent - tuple sets the maximum and minimum values for the color map.
+Same properties and methods as LinePlotter with the addition of:
+- z_extent - tuple: sets the maximum and minimum values for the color map.
+- cmap - str: The [color map](https://matplotlib.org/stable/users/explain/colors/colormaps.html) which to use for the heatmap.
+Default is viridis.

 ## AudioPlayback - Stage
 Play data back out to your speakers.
 Useful for hearing how filters effect data easily for demonstrative purposes.
 Expects a matrix to keep consistency from recorders and simulators